mahendragandham/mahendragandham/README.md

   <summary>Who are you? 👨</summary>
   <pre>
-  A passionate individual who always thrive to work on end to end products which develop sustainable and scalable social and technical systems to create impact<br>
+  A passionate individual who always thrive to work on end to end products which develop sustainable and scalable social and technical systems to create impact.<br>
   My name describes my qualities,
   M: Magestic
   A: Active